iterative/dvc.org/content/docs/studio/get-started.md

 ## What is a view?

 A _view_ is an interactive representation of the experiments run in your ML project.
-DVC Studio automatically identifies datasets, metrics and hyperparameters in your ML experiments.
-The data can either be in DVC repositories or you can add custom files with the required data.
-Refer to [View settings](/doc/studio/view-settings) to understand the different ways in which you can prepare your Git repository for use with DVC Studio.
-Using this data, DVC Studio creates a summary view.
-This includes tables of all the metrics across all your experiments.
+DVC Studio identifies datasets, metrics and hyperparameters in your ML experiments.
+These details can either be in DVC repositories or you can add custom files with the required data.
+Refer to
+[View settings](/doc/studio/view-settings) to understand the different ways in which you can prepare your Git repository for use with DVC Studio.
+Using these details, DVC Studio creates a View, which is a tabular presentation of all your experiments along with their datasets, metrics ad hyperparameters.
 You can also generate plots and compare experiments here.

 ## DVC Studio Views page